ansys/pyansys-heart/README.rst

    Since this is a private repository you may need to provide your github username.
    Alternatively you can download and unpack the zip file from `PyAnsys Heart`_

-2. Create a fresh-clean Python environment and activate it.
+2. Create a fresh Python environment and activate it.
 Make sure you use one of the supported Python versions.
 Refer to the official `venv`_  or `conda`_ documentation if you require further information: